shekharbiswas/antelope/README.md

       As mentioned above, tuples can be used to genarate keys.
 Curly brackets are also used here for declaration.
       Indeed, ddd = {} creates an empty dictionary, not an empty set.
       But dictinaries hold key : value pairs and can therefor not be confused with sets. eee = { 'Name':42, 1.9:'no' }
+      We cannot use an index here to access a certain value (like we would in a list) but we can use its corresponding key.

+# Decision Making
+In a program or script sometimes we want to execute code only when certain conditions are met.
+### If-Statement
+if is followed by an expression.
+Relational operators are used to build up such an expression. (==, > and others).
+The line is terminated by a colon (:).
+Whenever an expression is True, the code beginning in the following line is executed.
+This line has to be indented.
+Usually by 4 spaces.
+Should more code be executed, it would follow on the next lines which then indented by the same degree.
+Nothing will be executed should the expression be False.

+if a == 5:
+    print("Value of Variable a is 5.")

+#### If-else-Statement
+But we can force one of two commands to be executed depending on the truthiness of the expression.
+Indentation determines the code block.

+if a == 5:
+    print("Value of variable a is 5.")
+else:
+    print("Value of variable a is not 5.")

+#### Elif
+It is possible to check more than one condition using elif.
+It can be used several times between if and else.

+if a == 5:
+    print("Value of variable a is 5.")
+elif a == 3:
+    print("Value of variable a is 3.")
+elif a == 2:
+    print("Value of variable a is 2.")
+else:
+    print("Value of variable a is neither 5, 3 nor 2.")

+#### Nesting
+If-statements can also be combined.
+You can let another test follow should an expression be True.

+if a < 7:
+    if a > 5:
+        print("a is 6.")
+    print("a is less than 7.")
+else:
+    print("a is greater than 7.")